 Elevation: Elevating the injured ankle will assist to reduce excessive swelling around the ankle.

 Physiotherapy treatment variants are used to reduce pain and inflammation.
 These may include ice, electrotherapy, acupuncture, unloading taping techniques, soft tissue massage, and temporary use of a mobility aid (e.g. brace) to off-load the injured structures.

 Anti-inflammatory medication and creams can help reduce your pain and swelling.

-The calf, intrinsic muscles of foot and planter fascia can hold the calcaneum in a fixed position and needs to be stretched to increase space in the posterior ankle region.
+The calf, intrinsic muscles of the foot, and plantar fascia can hold the calcaneum in a fixed position and needs to be stretched to increase space in the posterior ankle region.
 Ankle and foot muscles will require strengthening to recover from the injury and prevent future episodes.
 It is important to regain normal muscle strength to provide normal dynamic ankle control and function.
-The strength and power training should be gradually progressed from non-weight bear to partial and then full weight bearing and resisted exercises.
-Strengthening for other leg, gluteal and lower core muscles may be required depending on assessment findings.
+The strength and power training should be gradually progressed from non-weight bear to partial and then full weight-bearing and resisted exercises.
+Strengthening for another leg, gluteal and lower core muscles may be required depending on assessment findings.

 Most cases of posterior ankle impingement occur during high-speed activities, which place enormous forces on the ankle and adjacent structures.
 Balance and proprioception exercises are required to ensure a full recovery and also to prevent re-injury.

-Surgery is opted in persistent cases of posterior ankle impingement who doesn’t show improvement with non-operative treatment over 6-8 weeks, particularly for the high-level athlete.
+Surgery is opted in persistent cases of posterior ankle impingement who don’t show improvement with non-operative treatment over 6-8 weeks, particularly for the high-level athlete.

 Surgical treatment involves removing the prominent bone spurs and/or soft tissue either arthroscopically or by opening up the ankle joint with an incision.
 If the bone spurs are large it is often more effective to make a larger incision and open up the ankle joint and remove the bone spurs.